luiskas22/Luiskas22/README.md

 - 🚀 Passionate about web development and technology.
 I'm currently a Web Application Development (DAW) student, and I love building functional and well-structured applications.

 - 💻 About Me
-- 🔭 Currently working on a web application to manage a factory, including raw materials and products.
+- 🔭 Currently working on a web application to manage a shop.
 - 🌱 Improving my skills in Java, JavaScript, and databases.
 - 👯 Open to collaborating on projects where I can contribute my knowledge and learn from others.
 - 🤔 Looking to enhance my approach to software architecture and best development practices.